Screw the 9 to 5 grind...

 Here's Becky's question: “My partner is not very supportive around my online business goals.
 In fact, he thinks I'm in Dreamland, and any time I talk about the business, we end up arguing.
 Do you have any advice for individuals like me, who experience negativity from their spouse?”

 Well, I think it goes without saying that almost anybody that I've ever spoken to who's gone out and started a new business, (especially something that goes against the normal way of doing things) experiences negativity or individuals who, let's just say aren't very supportive in their venture.

-I think there's many different reasons for it.
+I think there are many different reasons for it.
 Some people are just assholes, and you just have to accept that.

 Negative people are sometimes questioning their own lives

 But more normally, and I think it's important to understand, it's just because you're really challenging people in a way where they're questioning their own lives.

 Maybe it's triggering some of their own insecurities or their own disappointments.

 I actually remember when I first came across this idea of starting an online business as an affiliate marketer, and I shared the affiliate business model and my ideas with an uncle of mine.

 I'll never forget how he just completely shot me down with his pessimistic views and opinions.

 The more he did it, the more I told him about, “Well, there's all these people that I've found and seen, and they're doing this, and they're doing that.”